giacomo9999/remesh-twitter-210307/README.md

 npm i
 (again) to install the npm dependencies *for the React client*.

-5. While still in the rt-client, type
+5. While still in the rt-client directory, type
 npm run dev
 This will run the "dev" script, which launches the server and then the client.
 Because they are both running from the same command line, when you get done using the app you will need to type CTRL-C *twice* to kill *both* processes.

-6. Using the app should be completely intuitive.
+6. Using the app should be intuitive.
 You enter a Twitter username and a number of tweets (N) in the input form and click on Submit.
 The browser should display a line graph of the data for the last N tweets of that user (displayed in reverse chronological order, with the newest ones on the left.)
 A good username to start with is the MIT Tech Review (techreview) with 20 or 30 tweets...Twitter users with large followings (e.g., katyperry) tend to be favorited and retweeted in HUGE numbers, which makes the "tweet length" line virtually flat.

 --